 In an attempt to evoke the same emotions and implications, transcreation can include greater changes than simple translation, and may involve alteration of images such a brand logos.
 If we look to the Chinese market again, we can see an interesting example of transcreation in the car company, Volkswagen which in the original German means ‘people’s car’.
 It was translated into Chinese as 大众汽车 (Dàzhòng qìchē), also meaning ‘the people’s car’.
 The meaning was preserved but, of course, the pronunciation is completely different.

 Localize your visual content

 Launching a website in another country involves more than translating the written content; you must also consider the images used.
 Work closely with your translator to localize your website and make sure that none of your imagery could be considered offensive or have any kind of negative impact on the new audience.
 Some things to be mindful of are superstitions, manners, religion, and symbolic significance.

-In Russia some superstitions include only giving even numbers of flowers at funerals and not putting empty bottles, keys, or loose change on a table.
+In Russia some superstitions include not giving even numbers of flowers (they are only used at funerals) and not putting empty bottles, keys, or loose change on a table.
 A simple stock image on your website including one of these things may not produce the positive effect you hope to have on your potential client.